ApSidorov/RemoteCimRegistry/ModuleNotes.md

 It works much faster and consume much less resources.

-If a pre-created session doesn’t exist anymore, the functions will open a temporary CimSession using PSComputerName and Protocol properties of an input object.
+**Note**: If a pre-created session doesn’t exist anymore, the functions will open a temporary CimSession using PSComputerName and Protocol properties of an input object.

 ### Overwriting the network information from an object.
 You can always overwrite a network information:

-**PS C:\> Get-RegistrySubkey -Path 'HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion'-ComputerName DC01 | Get-RegistryKey -CimSession $CimSess**
+**PS C:\> Get-RegistrySubkey -Path 'HKEY_LOCAL_MACHINE\SOFTWARE' -ComputerName DC01 | Get-RegistryKey -CimSession $CimSess**

 or

-**PS C:\> Get-RegistrySubkey -Path 'HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion'-CimSession $CimSess | Get-RegistryKey -ComputerName WKS003 -Protocol Dcom**
+**PS C:\> Get-RegistrySubkey -Path 'HKEY_LOCAL_MACHINE\SOFTWARE' -CimSession $CimSess | Get-RegistryKey -ComputerName WKS003 -Protocol Dcom**

-In both cases the second command on the pipeline will ignore the network information and use whatever you pass to the parameters.
+In both cases the second command on the pipeline will ignore the network information from an input object and use whatever you pass to the parameters.